Purpose of study

 Spelling is taught and tested weekly based on the No-Nonsense Spelling programme of work.The focus of this programme is on the teaching of spelling - specifically the knowledge of spelling conventions, patterns and rules.
 However, integral to this teaching is the learning of spelling including statutory words, common exceptions and targeted word-banks.

 Your child will receive their list of words on a Monday and these will also be available on the Class Pages of the website.
 Active participation in their home learning is strongly encouraged and there are links to a range of tips and activities, as well as the National Curriculum Statutory Spelling Lists, available below.

 A weekly pass-rate of 8 out of 10 (or 80% depending on the number of spellings set) is expected and the children's achievements are regularly celebrated both in Class and during Assembly.
 Wootey Junior School also has a reputation as a recent winner of the local schools' Spelling Bee competition, of which we are justifiably proud!

 At Wootey, we believe that the cursive handwriting technique is integral not only to the fluency and legibility of the children's written work, but also to the pride which they take in their output across the whole curriculum.

-A video-link to explain the cursive script can be accessed below, along with a prompt-sheet and handwriting paper available to download.
 Your child's teacher will always be happy to supply additional support, guidance and practise materials.